silviamaggi/smd-com/_posts/2021-08-07-leaving-wordpress.md

   - jekyll
   - responsive web design
   - wordpress
-description: Announcing to my WordPress followers that I'll be leaving the platform soon.
-The new site will be built with Jekyll and hosted on Netlify.
+description: "Announcing to my WordPress followers that I’ll be leaving the platform soon.
+The new site will be built with Jekyll and hosted on Netlify."
 excerpt: 'An announcement to my WordPress followers.
 Soon, I’ll be starting a process to move away from the platform: my website will have a new house, look, and ways to be managed.'
 ---
 This means that my blog posts won’t appear in your feed anymore and, if you’re following me via email, you’ll stop receiving them in your inbox.
 At the moment, I don’t have an alternative to provide, so the best way to keep in touch would be to sign up to my mailing list.